 The School strongly recommends the Student to have comprehensive medical, travel and personal insurance to cover you in case of accident or emergency.
 The School can arrange this.
-Visit insurance adult PDF for more information.
+Visit our page TRAVEL, VISA & PREPARATION for more information.

 The School does not accept liability for accidents or illness, or loss, damage or theft of personal items.
 This does not negate your statutory rights.

 If our ability to provide the course and any accommodation is affected by an event outside our control then we will contact you as soon as possible to let you know and we will take steps to minimise the effect of the event on the course and any accommodation.
 Provided we do this we will not be liable for any failure, delays or alterations to these services caused by the event, but if there is a risk of substantial delay you may contact us to end the contract and receive a refund for any of the course and accommodation you have paid for but not received.
 No compensation is payable if any aspect of the course has to be changed or altered due to such events.
 Events that that our outside our control include (but are not limited to) the following: war, terrorism, riot, natural or man-made disaster, pandemics, epidemics (including COVID-19), fire, adverse weather, technical problems, breakdowns, closure or congestion at airports or ports, industrial dispute, any law or any action taken by a government or public authority, including imposing a quarantine requirement.